 LG 27GR95UM

-On paper these sounded great.
+On paper the LG 27GR95UM monitors sounded great.
 The ordering and delivering experience was atrocious, though, and is relevant to the LG buying experience for these, which is why I’m including it.
 I have a different billing address than my mailing address and LG locked me out of the purchase for what I can only assume was them thinking I was a scammer.
 I had to have my spouse order it to my billing address, which is an hour away, and then drive to pick up the monitors there.
 I ordered 14 Jan and they were supposed to arrive 19 Jan; FEDEX either lost or stole them because we hit 24 Jan and nothing had appeared.
 FEDEX tracking changed three times and wiped the history back to the original warehouse.
 I called FEDEX and they told me that they didn’t know where the monitors were.
 I called LG and reported what had happened and asked them to send replacements.

 Their associate informed me that their system showed that FEDEX still had them at the original warehouse; I told them that FedEx had just told me that they didn’t know where the monitors were, and previously the last status had been Illinois before they wiped the history.
 LG then told me that until FedEx admitted to them it was lost and paid them back, I wouldn’t receive a replacement or a refund.
 This absolutely stunned me.
 I informed them that as the consumer I should not have to be the one who has to eat the loss of money and loss of product while two giant corporations fight out who owes whom what, and if this wasn’t resolved in less than 48 hours with either a refund or a replacement, I would be initiating a charge back with my bank.